Live Demo | Documentation | Support | Upgrade to PRO!

 This plugin is under active development and we are continuously working to enhance the free version available on WordPress.Org, as well as creating new feature additions for Radio Station Pro.
 Check out the Roadmap if you are interested in seeing what is coming up next!

 We are grateful to Nikki Blight for her contribution to creating and developing this plugin for as long as she could maintain the codebase.
 As of June 22, 2019, Radio Station is managed by Tony Zeoli with Tony Hayes as lead developer and other contributing committers to the project.

 If you are a WordPress developer wanting to contribute to Radio Station, please join the team and follow plugin development on Github and submit Issues and Pull Requests there.
-You can see the current progress via the Projects tab.
+You can see the current progress via the Projects tab, and the Roadmap here.
 Or if you would prefer to get involved even more substantially, please Contact Us via Email and let us know what you would like to do.

 Love Radio Station and ready for more?
-As the free version develops, we have also been working hard to introduce new features to create a Professional version that will “level up” the plugin to make your Station’s site even more useable and accessible for your listeners!
-Click here to learn more about Radio Station Pro.
+As the free version develops, we have also been working hard to introduce new features to create a Professional version to “level up” the plugin to make your channel’s schedule and player even more useable and accessible for all your listeners!

 - Upload plugin .zip file to the

 /wp-content/plugins/directory and unzip.